Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

 Proposition \ref{prop:Nishimori} shows that the optimal inference algorithm outputs an arbitrary element of $S_k(\cG, \SIGMA)$, and is correct with probability (conditioned on $\SIGMA$) equal to $\frac{1}{Z_k(\cG, \SIGMA)}$.
 Thus, averaging over the $n \choose k$ possible $k$-sparse vectors $\SIGMA$, we have the following:

-where (a) follows since there are $\hat{Z}_k(\cG,\hat\SIGMA)$ terms in the second summation, thus canceling the $\frac{1}{\hat{Z}_k(\cG,\hat\SIGMA)}$ term, and (b) uses the fact that at most $\Delta k$ test outcomes can be positive, even in the adaptive setting; this is because adding another infected always introduces at most $\Delta$ additional positive tests. \end{proof} We now use the result in \eqref{eq:prob_suc_bound} to prove Theorem \ref{thm:converse}.
+where (a) follows since there are $\hat{Z}_k(\cG,\hat\SIGMA)$ terms in the second summation, thus canceling the $\frac{1}{\hat{Z}_k(\cG,\hat\SIGMA)}$ term, and (b) uses the fact that at most $\Delta k$ test outcomes can be positive, even in the adaptive setting; this is because adding another infected individual always introduces at most $\Delta$ additional positive tests. \end{IEEEproof} We now use the result in \eqref{eq:prob_suc_bound} to prove Theorem~\ref{thm:converse} - \ref{thm:converse}.
+In the following we want to provide a short overview of how we obtain these results

-\begin{proof}[Proof of Theorem \ref{thm:converse}] It suffices to prove the claim for $m = (1-\delta) \mcount(\Delta)$, since the inference algorithm could choose to ignore tests.
+\begin{IEEEproof}[Proof of Theorem \ref{thm:converse}] \geb{Let $\mcount(\Delta) = \eul^{-1} \Delta k^{1+\frac{(1-\theta)}{\Delta \theta}}$ denote the threshold in the theorem statement.} It suffices to prove the claim for $m = (1-\epsilon) \mcount(\Delta)$, since the inference algorithm could choose to ignore tests.
 We use the non-asymptotic bound in Lemma \ref{lem:counting_bound}, and upper bound the sum of binomial coefficients via \cite[Section~4.7.1]{Ash90} to obtain the following for a fixed target success probability of $1-\xi$ (for some $\xi \in (0,1)$):

 where $h(\cdot)$ is the binary entropy function in nats (logs to base $\eul$).
 From \eqref{eq:weak_counting_bound}, we have $e^{mh(\frac{\Delta k}{m})}/{n\choose k}=1-\xi$, which implies that